-Christy Egun is the executive director of the Center for Community Health Improvement (CCHI), leading the work of more than 38 programs, including three community coalitions, that make up the CCHI portfolio.
-Prior to 2022, she served as CCHI’s Director of Boston Partnerships, Equity & Inclusion for 5 years.
+Prior to 2023, Christy was the executive director of the Center for Community Health Improvement (CCHI).
+She also served as CCHI’s Director of Boston Partnerships, Equity & Inclusion for 5 years.
 Christy’s experience cultivating and maintaining strong relationships with community organizations, elected officials, and other key constituents has led to many successful community-based collaborations for the Center.

 With a passion for Diversity, Equity & Inclusion (DE&I) and a dedication to reducing alarming health disparities, Christy collaborated with YW Boston to bring Race Dialogues training for all CCHI staff.
 She also served as the inaugural chair of CCHI’s staff DE&I committee.
 Over the past decade, she has led much of the hospital’s youth work, helping to provide local public-school students, many first-generation, with opportunities leading to college, graduate school, and careers in healthcare.